kartikagnihotri/PIMA_DiabetesPrediction/README.md

 We use Random Forest for classification.
 A random forest is a meta estimator that fits a number of decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
 The sub-sample size is controlled with the max_samples parameter if bootstrap=True (default), otherwise the whole dataset is used to build each tree.

-We fit our model on X_tarin and y_train and predict on X_test.
+We fit our model on X_train and y_train and predict on X_test.

 scikit-learn has a handy function we can use to calculate accuracy: metrics.accuracy_score().
 The function accepts two parameters,the actual values and our predicted values respectively, and returns our accuracy score.